 The '1st Battle of Balikpapan' was the first surface engagement in South-East Asia in which the US Navy had participated in since the Battle of Manila Bay in 1898.
 The US destroyers expended all of their torpedoes with only a few hits, mostly because of the as yet unrealised problems with the Mk 15 torpedo’s tendency to run too deep.

 While the various attacks on the Japanese transports did little to prevent the fall of Balikpapan, it did prove that Hart’s conservative strategy could be effectively used against Japanese forces until Allied forces in the South-East Asia area could be bolstered.
 It was under Hart’s orders that the destroyers conducted the raid and sank four transports.
 Crucial to the success of the destroyer raid was also the fact that it had been conducted by an all-US force, operating under the same doctrine and protocol, whereas other ABDACOM naval engagements using multi-national forces (most notably the 'Battle of the Java Sea') suffered from much confusion.
-Hart was later relieved of command in the Dutch East Indies and replaced by a somewhat bolder Dutch commander, Vice-Admiraal Conrad Helfrich.
+Hart was later relieved of command in the Netherlands East Indies and replaced by a somewhat bolder Dutch commander, Vice-Admiraal Conrad Helfrich.

 Balikpapan remained under Japanese occupation until July 1945, when it was retaken by Australian forces in 'Oboe II', otherwise the '2nd Battle of Balikpapan'.